-At AVASK we can advise business owners in the Winchester area on many aspects of running and growing a business.
+At AVASK we can advise business owners in the Southampton area on many aspects of running and growing a business.
 The following are ideas for an effective customer satisfaction survey...

 Are your customers really as happy as you think they are?
 Conducting a customer satisfaction survey will reveal much about the expectations of your customers, and the extent to which you are meeting those expectations.